12 DIY Skincare Products to Make Your Skin Glow

 Healthy skin is more than skin deep.
 It begins with healthy nutrition, low in simple carbohydrates, high in antioxidant-rich fruits and vegetables.
 But for maintenance, healthy skin needs healthy skincare.
 Not the skincare products that you buy in a bottle at the drug store.
 Just the fact that it starts at the DRUG store should tell you it’s not healthy or natural.

-In Glow, the Nutritional Approach to Naturally Gorgeous Skin, nutritional therapy practitioner, Nadia Neumann, tells us that “on an average day, the average [American] woman comes into contact with over 150 chemicals via her skin care and beauty products.”
-Many of these chemicals are known hormone disruptors and have been linked to increased risk of cancer.
-But they are still being used in women’s skin care products.
+In Glow, the Nutritional Approach to Naturally Gorgeous Skin, nutritional therapy practitioner, Nadia Neumann, tells us that “on an average day, the average [American] woman comes into contact with over 150 chemicals via her skincare and beauty products.”
+Many of these chemicals are known as hormone disruptors and have been linked to an increased risk of cancer.
+But they are still being used in women’s skincare products.
 These products and the combination of chemical interactions within them have never been studied for their long term effects.

 Neumann tells us, “the skin is a sponge that soaks up the majority of what we put on it.” (p 123) This is the principle behind dermal pain patches and nicotine patches.
 Every cosmetic ingredient we apply to our body is absorbed directly into our blood, just like a drug.
 While this should be a warning to avoid dangerous chemical cosmetics, it is also an encouragement.
 Knowing that what we put on our body is absorbed into our blood should encourage us to choose healthy natural ingredients for our personal care products.
 (This is a good reason to always choose organic essential oils, for use in DIY skincare projects.)